 Both finasteride and minoxidil have undergone decades of research and development.
 They both also have other uses.
 The FDA approved Minoxidil, as an oral tablet, for treating high blood pressure in 1979.
 Meanwhile, Finasteride was approved in 1992 for treating prostate enlargement and other issues that result from the androgen dihydrotestosterone (DHT).
 There is one prime reason why only finasteride and minoxidil have FDA approval: both use complex pharmacology.
 As such, they demanded a ton of research that also validates these treatments' effectiveness and safety.
 Just because a treatment has FDA approval does not mean, however, said treatment is 100% effective.

 Minoxidil works for about 40% of males with thinning hair.
 Finasteride, meanwhile, stifles hair loss in around 80% of males, with some of that percentage also enjoying hair growth.
-Females are far less likely to find minoxidil or finasteride effective, though there is a portion that enjoy hair retention, and an even smaller portion that regrow some hair.
+Females are far less likely to find minoxidil or finasteride effective, though there is a portion that enjoys hair retention, and an even smaller portion that regrows some hair.

 Make sure to consider Propecia's effectiveness for you.
 Most doctors caution patients with liver conditions that taking Propecia may result in disappointment.
 This is not because finasteride damages the liver.
 Rather, it is because the liver is responsible for metabolizing Propecia.